 At the present time, Mr. Jennings has no organizational or institutional affiliation, but occasionally writes and speaks to various groups.
-Recent publications most notably include a book, Presidents, Congress, and the Public Schools (Harvard Education Press: March 2015).
-After release in 2015 in English, the book has been translated into Japanese.
-That Japanese version will be released this year by Harvard University and the University of Tokyo.
+Recent publications include most notably a Japanese translation of his book, Presidents, Congress, and the Public Schools (Harvard Education Press: March 2015).
+In November 2018, this translation was released by the publisher, the University of Tokyo Press, pursuant to an agreement with Harvard University, the publisher of the original book in English.

 In reading this CV, you may notice that several older publications attribute the work to “John F. Jennings,” but more recent ones note the author as “Jack Jennings.”
 As American society has become more informal, nick names are acceptable for publications.
 So, either way, it is one and the same person.

 In 1995 Mr. Jennings founded the Center on Education Policy, an independent research and advocacy organization, based in Washington, D.C.
 The Center’s work mostly involved the improvement of public elementary and secondary education through proposing new policies and analyzing current national and state policies.
 In Education Week CEP was recognized as one of the country’s ten most influential organizations in education.
 The others included the U.S. Congress, the U.S. Department of Education, the Gates Foundation, an advocacy group, and the teachers’ unions.
 CEP was by far the smallest of the ten in terms of staff and budget.
 Mr. Jennings headed CEP until early 2012 when the organization became affiliated with George Washington University.

 From 1967 to 1994 — Mr. Jennings worked in the area of federal aid to education for the House of Representatives of the U.S. Congress.
 In that capacity, he was involved for more than a quarter century in nearly every major education debate held at the national level.
 His congressional positions were: